vidbina/vidbina.github.io/_posts/2014-10-06-fucking-sudont.markdown

 ---
 layout: post
-title:  F&#x2620;ing Sudon&rsquo;t
+title:  Freaking Sudon&rsquo;t
-since:  2014-10-06 08:52
+#since:  2014-10-06 08:52
-date:   2014-10-06
+date:   2014-10-06 10:40
+published: true
 type: tools
 category: web
 tags:
  - cli
  - terminal
  - unix
 description: When shit goes down it is often because noobs or lazy bozos decide to slap sudo in front of every seemingly failing command.
-I need to vent my frustration over that shit so here goes a rant.
+For the love of the FSM, stop excessive sudoing!
 ---

 In the design of unix and unix-based OS-es a clear distinction is quite visibly